x

 Summary

-PRIDE (Planning Regional Infrastructure in a Digital Environment) is a collaborative project led by National Grid Electricity Distribution, in partnership with West Midlands Combined Authority, Advanced Infrastructure Technology Ltd, Regen, and National Energy System Operator (NESO).
+PRIDE (Planning Regional Infrastructure in a Digital Environment) is a collaborative project led by National Grid Electricity Distribution, in partnership with West Midlands Combined Authority, Advanced Infrastructure, Regen, and National Energy System Operator (NESO).
 Designed to address the increasing complexity of energy system planning, the project leverages digital tools and data integration to enhance network forecasting, optimise infrastructure investment, and facilitate collaboration between local authorities, energy networks, and regional stakeholders.

 The Challenge